ctrlc03/miami-hackathon-starknet-p2e/README.md

 # PLAY 2 HELP - GameFi infrastructure enabling games 4 good!
+(Winner of the StarkNet track)

 ## THE CHALLENGE